Ashimori Domain: History

 Kinoshita Iesada, the older brother of Toyotomi Hideyoshi's wife Kita no Mandokoro, and the lord of Himeji Castle in Harima Province, was transferred to Ashimori after the Battle of Sekigahara and was confirmed in his previous kokudaka of 25,000 koku.
-When he died in 1608, the Tokugawa shogunate instructed that he domain be divided between his sons Katsutoshi and Toshifusa, but Katsutoshi monopolized the estate, so the shogunate ruled that it was a violation of the shogun's orders and in 1609 Kinoshita Katsutoshi was dispossessed.
+When he died in 1608, the Tokugawa shogunate instructed that the domain be divided between his sons Katsutoshi and Toshifusa, but Katsutoshi monopolized the estate, so the shogunate ruled that it was a violation of the shogun's orders and in 1609 Kinoshita Katsutoshi was dispossessed.

 In 1610, Asano Nagaakira, the second son of Asano Nagamasa was assigned Ashimori, but when his older brother Asano Yoshinaga died in 1613, he inherited the clan's main estates in Wakayama, and later became daimyō of Hiroshima Domain.

 In 1615, Kinoshita Toshifusa, who had distinguished himself at the Siege of Osaka recovered Ashimori Domain from the shogunate.
 The Kinoshita clan ruled Ashimori for 256 years over 12 generations until the end of the Edo period.
 However, in 1799, about 22,000 koku of the fief owned by the 9th daimyō, Kinoshita Toshihisa, was transferred to Date and Shinobu counties in Mutsu Province (now part of Fukushima Prefecture).
 This made the domain very difficult to govern, and the finances of the clan, which was by no means rich, fell into dire straits.
 In 1831, per the petitions of the 11th daimyō Kinoshita Toshichika, about half of the relocated land was changed back to lands in Bitchū Province, but it was not until 1870, after the Meiji Restoration, that all of the domain's the former territories in Bitchū were restored.The domain sided with the imperial government in the Boshin War and forces led by Kinoshita Toshiyasu helped occupy pro-Tokugawa Bitchū-Matsuyama Domain.

 In 1871, with the abolition of the han system, Ashimori was incorporated into Okayama prefecture.
 The ruins of the jin'ya are located northwest of the current Ashimori Elementary School, and are now a park.
 The building no longer exists, but the moat and portions of the stone walls remain and are an Okayama City Historic Site, while its gardens are an Okaya Prefectural Place of Scenic Beauty.